KyGost/Kopple/documentation/filters.md

 If post has a filter but user is **not** in any listed filter, assume that user is **not** part of intended audience.

 ### Notes
 Perhaps users can have an UnFilter.
-UnFilter will prevent them from seeing posts from user if it is filtered with `filter` even if they are inclk
+UnFilter will prevent them from seeing posts from user if it is filtered with `filter` even if they are included in said filter.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM4MDk3MDQzOCwtODg3OTM1MDUzXX0=
+eyJoaXN0b3J5IjpbODQ5NTY1MTkxLC04ODc5MzUwNTNdfQ==
 -->